Trambak4920/Honeypot_Threat_Analysis/Interface/Interface.md

 This stores the logs into the specified mongodb server or json file which can later be fetched by frontend.

 The above process can be automated for multiple logs via shell scripts or higher python scripts.
+#### API Calls
+With the database populated now the `api-server/api-server.py` can be run with web servers like Apache with gunicorn for avoiding security risks if exposed to a larger network
+(Under DEV)